Drunkentaco/calculator/README.md

-Have finished the odin project fundation course, so I use everything that I learned to make this calculator.
+Have finished the odin project fundation course, so I'll use JavaScript, HTML, and CSS make this calculator.
 # calculator